 All participants are required to take two classes during their first academic year in Grand Challenges.
 These classes will count toward your elective requirements but will not be typical lecture classes.
 Grand Challenges aren’t solved by sitting in lecture halls, so expect classroom instruction to take place beyond the barriers of classroom walls and to incorporate less conventional learning strategies.
-In addition to these required courses, participating students are encouraged to take core curriculum freshman classes with other members of the Grand Challenges community.
-Since you are already living together and the core curriculum is very similar for most majors, it makes sense to take classes with your neighbors.

 Fall - PUBP 1142